-- " employees should speak to their supervisor, the Vice President of Human Resources or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board. - The code applies to all directors, officers, employees and independent contractors, and every year they must certify that they have read and will abide by it.
-They must also certify that they have read and will abide by our other policies, including our Communication and Disclosure Policy and Practices, Insider Trading, Anti-Corruption, Privacy, Whistleblower, Human Rights, Competition Compliance and HS&E policies.
-Reports of non-compliance with the code or policies are reported in accordance with our Whistleblower Policy for which the Audit committee has oversight responsibility.
+- " employees should speak to their supervisor, the Vice President of Human Resources or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board.

+policy.
+Reports of non-compliance with the code or policies are reported in accordance with our whistleblower policy for which the Audit committee has oversight responsibility.